-INCREASED RELIANCE ON FAT AS A FUEL SOURCE (SAVING LIMITED MUSCLE CARBOHYDRATE STORES] ENHANCED BRAIN FUNCTION (DUE TO ADDITIONAL FUEL SOURCE)
+INCREASED RELIANCE ON FAT AS A FUEL SOURCE (SAVING LIMITED MUSCLE CARBOHYDRATE STORES)

+ENHANCED BRAIN FUNCTION (DUE TO ADDITIONAL FUEL SOURCE)

-WHEN TO CONSIDER SUPPLEMENTATION
+ENHANCED POST-EXERCISE RECOVERY WHEN TO CONSIDER SUPPLEMENTATION

 Longer duration endurance exercise

+Periods of overload training

 HOW TO USE IT

 A variety of protocols have been investigated in scientific trials with the most common involving the intake of ketone esters before, and sometimes during, endurance exercise.

+More recently, studies have considered the use of ketone esters after each training session and before bed during periods of overload training.

+Total Ketone Ester dose =